CSRG-Group/dcs-notes.github.io/_CS141/type-level-programming.md

 ### Proxy Types

 We don’t have types at runtime due to **type erasure**, so we can’t write a function that takes types as arguments in Haskell, even though we sometimes want to.

+> Functions only accept arguments whose types are of kind `*`.
+Proxy types are used to establish a link between types of other kinds and types of kind `*`, thus “carrying” types of other kinds into the scope of a function’s type.

 **For example,** we might want to define a function